Dynamic algorithms for visibility polygons in simple polygons: Inserting a vertex

 In case~(i), using balanced binary search tree $B_{vp}$, we find two vertices $v_c, v_{cc}$ such that the ray $qv$ lies in the $cone(\overrightarrow{qv_c}, \overrightarrow{qv_{cc}})$ and $v_c, v_{cc}$ successively occur in that order while traversing $bd(VP(q))$ in counterclockwise direction.
 (Refer to Fig.~\ref{fig:simppolyintinserti}.)
 We determine whether the triangle $qvv_{cc}$ or the triangle $qvv_c$ or both intersects with the triangle $v_ivv_{i+1}$.
 Suppose the triangle $qvv_{c}$ intersects with the triangle $v_ivv_{i+1}$.
 (The other two cases are handled analogously.)
 We choose a point $p$ in the $opencone(\overrightarrow{qv}, \overrightarrow{qv_{c}})$ and invoke ray-rotate query with ray $qp$ in the clockwise direction in $P''$ to find the vertex $v_{c}'$ of $P''$.

 \begin{lemma} Let $VP(q)$ be the visibility polygon of a point $q \in P'$.
-When a vertex $v$ is inserted to the boundary of a simple polygon $P'$, the set of vertices in $VP(q)$ that are hidden due to the insertion of $v$ are consecutive along the boundary of $VP(q)$. \end{lemma} \begin{proof} Let $v$ be inserted into $bd(P')$ between vertices $v_i$ and $v_{i+1}$.
-A vertex $v$ of $VP(q)$ is not visible due to the insertion of $v$ whenever the line segment $qv$ intersects with the triangle $v_ivv_{i+1}$.
-Let $S$ be the set that comprises of all the rays that originate from $q$ and intersect with the triangle $v_ivv_{i+1}$.
-Let $r'$ be any ray with origin $q$ and that does not belong to $S$.
-For any ray $r'' \in S$, there exist two rays $r_1$ and $r_2$ such that both originate from $q$, neither belong to $S$, $r_1 \in opencone(r', r'')$, and $r_2 \in opencone(r'', r')$. \end{proof}
+When a vertex $v$ is inserted to the boundary of a simple polygon $P'$, either no vertex in $VP(q)$ is hidden due to the insertion of $v$ or the vertices in $VP(q)$ that are hidden due to the insertion of $v$ are consecutive along the boundary of $VP(q)$. \end{lemma} \begin{proof} Let $v$ be the vertex inserted into $bd(P')$ between vertices $v_i$ and $v_{i+1}$.
+A vertex $u$ of $VP(q)$ is not visible due to the insertion of $v$ whenever the line segment $qu$ intersects with the triangle $v_ivv_{i+1}$.
+If the triangle $vv_iv_{i+1}$ does not intersect with $VP(q)$, then no vertex in $VP(q)$ gets hidden due to the insertion of $v$ to $P'$.
+Without loss of generality, suppose the ray $qv_{i+1}$ makes a larger angle with ray $qv$ than does the ray $qv_i$.
+Consider the cone $C_q$ with apex at $q$, bounded by rays $qv$ and $qv_{i+1}$, and the ray $qv_i$ intersecting the interior of $C_q$.
+We note that the set of rays from $q$ to vertices of $VP(q)$ that intersect cone $C_q$ are contiguous among all the rays that originate from $q$. \end{proof}

 Since every vertex that occur while traversing $bd(VP(q))$ from $v_{c}$ to $v_{c}'$ in clockwise direction is not visible from $q$, we delete all of these vertices from $B_{vp}$.
 Due to Lemma~\ref{lem:contseqblock}, no other vertex needs to be deleted from $VP(q)$.
 Further, we include $v$ between nodes $v_c$ and $v_{cc}$ in $L_{vp}$, and by using the appropriate keys we insert $v$ into $B_{P'}$ so that $B_{vp}$ is a balanced binary search tree over the nodes of $L_{vp}$.
 Similarly, we insert $v$ into $L_{P'}$ and $B_{P'}$.
-Using ray-shooting queries, we compute the constructed edges that could incident to $v$.
+Using ray-shooting queries, we compute the constructed edges that could be incident to $v$.
 And, we include the new constructed vertex into both $L_{vp}$ and $B_{vp}$.